An Operator-Theoretic Framework to Simulate Neuromorphic Circuits: Energy-based Splitting of Nonlinear Circuits

 \section{Energy-based Splitting of Nonlinear Circuits}

 In this section, the energy-based splitting of RLC networks with static nonlinear resistors is introduced.
-Furthermore, the relation between this representation and existing energy-based representations of nonlinear circuits is described.
+Furthermore, the connection between this representation and existing energy-based representations of nonlinear circuits is highlighted.